rbrock44/google-drive-viewer/README.md

 - loading icon/state - Recursively searching the google drive can be intense and I should have a loading state in the application
 - styling - More time should be spent styling this, but since this was an MVP I've deemed it good enough
 - Prop types/interfaces - I slung props around without type safety and should add that
+- Linting - wiring up a linter would be a great decision
+- Handle empty search results better
 ---

 ## 🚦 How to Use